astronomy-commons/hipscat-import/docs/index.rst

 Setting up a pipeline
 -------------------------------------------------------------------------------

-For each type of dataset the hipscat-import tool can generate, there is an argument container class that you will need to instantiate and populate with relevant arguments.
+For each type of dataset the hats-import tool can generate, there is an argument container class that you will need to instantiate and populate with relevant arguments.

 See dataset-specific notes on arguments: